ruby-rdf/spira/README.md

 ## Getting Started

-By far the easiest way to work with Spira is to install it via Rubygems:
+Spira is not yet ready, but if you want to play, by far the easiest way to work with Spira is to install it via Rubygems:

-    $ sudo gem install spira
+    $ sudo gem install spira --pre

-Nonetheless, downloads are available at the Github project page.
+Downloads will be available on the github project page for the first release, as well as on Rubyforge.

 ## Defining Model Classes